zamudio/blog/content/blog/fifth-post/index.md

 ![sigh](./sigh.gif)

 Yes, there are always downsides in life and this is no exception.
-While the framwork is great, it does require a knowledge of both React and GraphQL.
+While the framework is great, it does require a knowledge of both React and GraphQL.
 But hey, if you haven't learned those yet, it's never too late to start.